Ladies-Storm-Hackathons/Resources/README.md

   Oriented towards college students.
 * [A Freshman's Guide to Tech Internships](https://docs.google.com/document/d/18XaP0nRU2fS-i-uxxWpvAy41hD_UF3rzjiJRouqF_Gc/edit)
   Specifically written for college first-years.
-Tons of information about what companies are looking for, too, as well as a list of freshman-specific and freshman-friendly programs.
+Tons of information about what companies are looking for, as well as a list of freshman-specific and freshman-friendly programs.
 * [How to cold-email a startup into giving you an internship](https://creator.wework.com/knowledge/get-startup-job-internship-cold-email/)
 * [Front End Developer Interview Questions](http://h5bp.github.io/Front-end-Developer-Interview-Questions/)
   Tons of them.
 From HTML5 Boilerplate.